Omykronn/AdventOfCode/README.md

 # AdventOfCode
-My solutions to the challenges on adventofcode.com
+My solutions to the challenges of [Avent of Code](https://www.adventofcode.com)